Trump impeachment: What happens next?

 * Trump is scheduled to deliver the annual State ofthe Union address to a joint session of Congress.

-Reporting by Susan Cornwell, Jan Wolfe, David Morgan and Richard Cowan; Editing by Peter Cooney, Daniel Wallis and Paul Simao
+Reporting by Susan Cornwell, Jan Wolfe, David Morgan and Richard Cowan; Editing by Scott Malone, Paul Simao and Peter Cooney